microsounds/microsounds.github.io/.src/notes/dotfiles.md

 2. Post-install: Run only [`~/.once.d/a0-android-termux.sh`]({GIT_REMOTE}/atelier/blob/master/.once.d/a0-android-termux.sh)
     * Applies android-specific hacks and termux specific dotfiles for theming and softkeys.
 3. When pulling changes from upstream, always stash changes to prevent merge conflicts.

+## Notes on platform support
+**Full graphical shell environment**
+* Any conventional BIOS/UEFI-compliant x86-based Personal Computer
+* x86-based Chromebooks in Developer Mode (SeaBIOS), or liberated with UEFI firmware (Coreboot).
+    * _See <https://mrchromebox.tech/> for more information on unlocking your bootloader._
+* [Next Thing Co.
+PocketC.H.I.P](http://chip.jfpossibilities.com/docs/pocketchip.html) armhf-based portable ~~toy computer~~ linux handheld
+    * _Final NTC-provided Debian 8 (jessie) OS images from 2016 come with out-of-tree `4.4.13-ntc-mlc` kernel pinned, upgradeable to 10 (buster)._

+**Single-user minimal shell environment**
+* Bootstrapping in virtualized container instances for use in CI/CD workflows
+* Termux terminal emulator and Linux environment for Android
+    * _Non-standard *NIX environment, currently only supports a subset of available features._

 # Usage notes
 ## Using `git meta`